AlexKnyshov/TML/README.md

 The images used for training should be organized into a main folder with subfolders grouping images of the same class (taxon).
 **Supported image formats in Keras are: jpeg, png, bmp, gif.**
 The images to classify (unknown taxa to predict ID of, or a test dataset to check the accuracy) should be grouped all in one folder.
-Assuming Python 3 executable is called `python`, the main folder is called `training_images`, while the images to classify are located in `images_to_classify` folder, the command would be as follows:
+Assuming Python 3 executable is called `python`, the script is located in the working directory, the main folder is called `training_images`, while the images to classify are located in `images_to_classify` folder, the command would be as follows:

 ```
 python train_and_predict.py -t training_images -c images_to_classify